** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 AddedMaterialg = AddedMaterialL / TotalVolume * TargetBatchSizeL * MaterialDensity

-It is important where are you setting this functionality.
-Try to take into account all possible scenarios that can happen from the User’s perspective regarding changing the field’s value because each time the value of the field is changed, action will happen.
+It is important to note where you are setting this functionality.
+Try to take into account all possible scenarios that can happen from the user’s perspective regarding changing the field’s value because each time the value of the field is changed, an action will happen.

 This action can also be performed on a field in a specific row of the repeatable row.
 Specifying a row is done by using the keyword CurrentRow.
-Example 3 - Button with Helper Field will be upgraded to explain this functionality.
+Example - Button with Helper Field in the Configuration Portal Administrator Manual will be upgraded to explain this functionality.
+See the example below:

-In the Record Template Work Plan, there is a table for defining new formulations: users can add rows, set names, and target properties for pH, Density, and Viscosity.
+In the record template Work Plan, there is a table for defining new formulations: users can add rows, set names, and target properties for pH, Density, and Viscosity.
 With a click of a button, Formulation Records are created with the names defined in the table.
-The Formulation Record created on the button will have a name defined in an alphanumeric field Experimental Formula Name (identifier ExperimentalFormulaName).
-Let’s say you want to configure that the user can change the name of the Formulation record by changing the field Experimental Formula Name in the table.
+The Formulation Record created with the button will have a name defined in an alphanumeric field, Experimental Formula Name (identifier ExperimentalFormulaName).
+Let’s say you want to configure an action that allows the user to change the name of the Formulation record by changing the field Experimental Formula Name in the table.

 Given the fact that the helper field is now inside the repeatable row, each line of the button script should be updated to access value for each row using FormulaHelper[i], therefore the button script needs to be modified, like this: